Leaf-Agriculture/docs/docs/operations_endpoints.md

   </TabItem>
 </Tabs>

-This id can then be queried to retreive the individual file ID's.
+This id can then be queried to retrieve the individual file ID's.
-Alternatively, ou can query each of the files individually with [Get a File](#get-a-file) or all of them, filtering by `createdDate`, on [Get all Files](#get-all-files).
+Alternatively, you can query each of the files individually with [Get a File](#get-a-file) or all of them, filtering by `createdDate`, on [Get all Files](#get-all-files).